What Is a Trauma Response?

 How to Stop Trauma Responses?

-- Somatic regulation: Once you learn to regulate your emotional responses and relax the muscles in your body, you can have control over your trauma response.
+Once you are aware of your feelings, trauma responses, and negative beliefs, you can begin to decide what you want to change.
+The steps involved in stopping a trauma response include:- Somatic regulation: Once you learn to regulate your emotional responses and relax the muscles in your body, you can have control over your trauma response.

 - Identify irrational beliefs: Practicing identifying and disputing irrational beliefs, as well as practicing acceptance will help you minimize future trauma responses.